Be a responsible pet parent

 Create adoption packets

-Find local pet services that offer steep discounts to those who adopt their pet from the local shelter/pound/rescue (i.e., one free grooming visit for adopted pets).
+Find local pet services that will offer steep discounts to those who adopt their pet from the local shelter/pound/rescue (i.e. one free grooming visit for adopted pets).
 Then volunteer some time to stuff adoption packets at your local shelter.

 Race for homeless pets

-Gather your friends and run or walk a 5K, 1/2 Marathon, or full marathon race.
+Gather a group of your friends and run or walk a 5K, 1/2 Marathon, or full marathon race.
 Any distance will do!
 Raise pledges and donate those pledges to your local animal rescue group to help save more lives in need.

 Donation jars